araniverse/araniverse/README.md

 # 🚩Hi, I'm Ara!

-I am a junior programmer, let see what happening here's.
+Let see what happening here's.

 <!---
 araanv/araanv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.